turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 It can be important to think about how to interrupt a microaggression from two different perspectives.
 As a TARGET and as an ALLY.
 Oftentimes it will be easier to interrupt as an ALLY because you do not have the same risk as those who are the targets.
-You might want to privately discuss the sitaution with the target before stepping in as an ally.
+You might want to privately discuss the situation with the target before stepping in as an ally.

 <b> Consider Context:  Should you address the person in the immediate group/situation or ask them to a 1:1 conversation? </b>